 P.S.
 Teaching research and media literacy is an act of citizenship and I am grateful to share proven ways to help you and your students on this journey!

 School Librarians/Media Specialists, English/Language Arts, Social Studies Teachers, and Library Aides Serving Grades K-12

 Special Benefits of Attending

 Each participant will receive an extensive digital resource handbook giving you access to countless strategies.
 The handbook includes:

 - Lesson plans and ideas to immediately implement in your classroom and library

 - Examples of misleading and accurate information side by side

 - Lists of digital resources for you to access after the seminar

 This seminar provides a wonderful opportunity for participants to meet and share ideas with other educators interested in strengthening their media literacy program.

-Angie Miller will be available to answer your specific questions and the unique needs of your own program.
+Kristen Mattson will be available at the seminar for consultation regarding your questions and the unique needs of your own program.